 For the purpose of this text, co-teaching is the collaborative model of focus.
-In fact it is often cited as one of the most common service delivery approaches for students with disabilities gaining in use in schools (Dieker & Murawski, 2003; Fennick & Liddy, 2001; Murawski & Swanson, 2001; Thousand, Villa, & Nevin, 2006b; Weiss & Lloyd, 2003).
-Before we venture farther into this book, we need to clearly define co-teaching.
-Naturally, since we have a whole book devoted to co-teaching, this next part will be an overview; details of who, what, when, where, why, and especially how will be covered in subsequent chapters.
+In fact, it is often cited as one of the most common service delivery approaches gaining in use in schools for students with disabilities (e.g., Dieker & Murawski, 2003; Fennick & Liddy, 2001; Murawski & Swanson, 2001; Thousand et al., 2006b; Weiss & Lloyd, 2003).
+Before we venture further into this book, we need to clearly define co-teaching.
+Naturally, since we have a whole book devoted to co-teaching, this next part provides an overview; details of who, what, when, where, why and especially how are covered in subsequent chapters.